 - 4.1 When new staff join our academy they will be informed of the safeguarding arrangements in place.
 They will be given a copy of our academy's safeguarding policy along with the Trust Code of conduct for Adults, Part One and Annex A of "Keeping Children Safe in Education" and told who our Designated Safeguarding Lead (DSL), Deputy DSL and the Trust Safeguarding Lead is.
 They will also receive a copy of the behaviour policy and the academy's response to children who are absent from education, this information is provided in Section 6 of this policy.
 All staff are expected to read these key documents.
-They will be provided with information about how to record and report safeguarding concerns using the Trust approved electronic recording system.
-In our Academy we currently use TASC Cura. - 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within the first two weeks of joining the school.
+They will be provided with training from the Designated Safeguarding Lead about how to record and report safeguarding concerns using CPOMS. - 4.2 Every new member of staff or volunteer will receive safeguarding training during their induction period within one week of joining the school.
 This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child (including reassuring victims that they are being taken seriously and that they will be supported and kept safe), how to record, the processes for referral to Children's Services and the statutory assessments under Section 17 and Section 47 as well as the remit of the role of the Designated Safeguarding Lead (DSL).
 The training will also include information about whistleblowing in respect of concerns about another adult's behaviour and suitability to work with children.
-Staff will also receive online safety training, including understanding the expectations, applicable roles, and responsibilities in relation to filtering and monitoring as this is part of the overarching safeguarding approach of our school.

-4.3 In addition to the safeguarding induction, we will ensure that the mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of "Keeping Children Safe in Education".
+Staff will also receive online safety training, including understanding the expectations, applicable roles, and responsibilities in relation to filtering and monitoring as this is part of the overarching safeguarding approach of our school. - 4.3 In addition to the safeguarding induction, we will ensure that the mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of "Keeping Children Safe in Education".